henkelmax/modrepo/docs/minecraft/voicechat/wiki/commands.md

 # Commands

-All voice chat commands can only be executed ingame.
+All voice chat commands can only be executed in-game.
 You won't be able to run them in the console.
 You also need to have Simple Voice Chat installed to be able to use these commands.